 What is the current status of your innovation?

-The innovation has completed its pilot year and we are currently undertaking evaluation, while simultaneously continuing and expanding the project due to its initial success.
+The innovation has completed its pilot year and organisers are currently undertaking evaluation, while simultaneously continuing and expanding the project due to its initial success.

 Collaborations & Partnerships